jen-tang/pixel_tracker/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can create categories to label my expenses with
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of my expenses in a single list
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can add expenses under each category
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can visualize expenses weekly/monthly in total or by category

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
 * (4 points) Perform client side form validation using a JavaScript library
     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom